Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 ASD and FAS share symptoms.
 This is why ASD is usually mistaken to be caused by alcohol use.3, 4

 Doctors previously thought that autism and alcohol use were unrelated.
-However, several studies have determined that there is a connection:
+However, several studies have determined there is a connection.
+One Swedish study found the risk of substance use was high among people with ASD.

 Drinking affects people with ASD in different ways.
 Some effects may appear to be good at first.
 But a deeper look reveals the dangers of autism and alcohol use.